Principles underlying efficient exciton transport unveiled by information-geometric analysis

-\textit{Conclusion -- } We have demonstrated that open quantum systems models of exciton transport have a `\textit{sloppy}' model manifold structure, in common with many other multi-parameter models from a variety of scientific domains.
-For generic transport models, we found the extent of the sloppiness to depend on the nature of the phonon environment and, in particular, the coupling strength and finite temperature asymmetry in transition rates.
-Making use of the intrinsic hierarchy of parameter importances implied by the sloppiness of our model, we performed a parameter sensitivity analysis to understand which physical features of the system most affect its transport performance.
+\textit{Conclusion --} We have demonstrated that open quantum systems models of exciton transport are `\textit{sloppy}', in common with many other multi-parameter models from various scientific domains.
+For the generic transport models studied here, we found the extent of the sloppiness to depend on the nature of the phonon environment and, in particular, the coupling strength and finite temperature asymmetry in phonon rates.
+Making use of the intrinsic hierarchy of parameter sensitivities implied by the sloppiness of our model, we performed an information-geometric multi-parameter sensitivity analysis to understand which physical features of the system most affect its transport performance.
+We anticipate that the methodology introduced here could become an important asset for analysing a host of other settings involving complex quantum dynamics, complementing other approaches that aim to capture its key features~\cite{arXiv:2009.03902, GuoModiPRA2020, LuchnikovPRL2020}.
+Crucially, it also opens the door to the application of other information-geometric analyses~\cite{Sl:MBAM, Sl:SloppinessGeometry, Sl:SloppyUniversalityClass}.

-Our results underline the importance of a tailored on-site energy landscape for achieving efficient quantum transport.
-Intuitively, this reflects the fact that onsite energies have a direct influence on both the unitary and non-unitary dynamics through their effects on the eigenenergies and eigenstates of the system, simultaneous governing coherent as well as dissipative processes.
-Importantly, our conclusions demonstrate considerable robustness to disorder in the model's input parameters.
-This suggests they may be of use in establishing design principles for future practical applications.
+Our results underline the importance of a tailored on-site energy landscape for achieving efficient quantum transport \cite{ClaridgeFaraday2020} and demonstrate considerable robustness to parameter disorder.
+Intuitively, this parameter importance reflects the fact that on-site energies have a direct influence on both the unitary and non-unitary dynamics through their effects on the eigenenergies and eigenstates of the system, therefore governing coherent as well as dissipative processes.
+Our findings suggest the future exploration of non-trivial energy landscapes, such as those recently found in~\cite{SD-JCP-biased-chains}, could lead to significant improvements in our understanding and implementation of efficient quantum transport processes.

-\acknowledgments{{\it Acknowledgements --} SD was supported by the EPSRC Grant No.~EP/L015110/1.
-EMG acknowledges support from the Royal Society of Edinburgh and Scottish Government and EPSRC Grant No. EP/T007214/1.}